-- Assertively engaging with children and families to provide high quality and appropriately tailored services, that attend to their safety and wellbeing, and improve health and developmental outcomes.
+- Assertively engaging with children and families to provide high quality and appropriately tailored intervention services, that attend to their safety and wellbeing, and improve health and developmental outcomes

-- Cultural and Linguistically Diverse (CALD) families will be supported in ways that acknowledges and recognises cultural diversity and practices.
+- Culturally and Linguistically Diverse (CALD) families will be supported in ways that acknowledges and recognises cultural diversity and practices

-- Information Sharing Guidelines will ensure information sharing practices are followed where there is a threat to the safety and wellbeing of children and families.
+- Utilisation of the Information Sharing Guidelines to ensure that information is appropriately shared where there is a threat to the safety and wellbeing of children and families

 - The Children and Young Person’s Safety Act (2017) and other relevant legislation will be complied with and used where appropriate.